 Most CFD software vendors are now using webinar.
 This is good because webinar is convenient for two-way discussion, and it is effective for software demonstration and education.

-But it is unfortunately used in a wrong way by those marketing genesis.
+But it is unfortunately used in a wrong way by those marketing geneses.
 Most vendors take the opportunity to brag, instead of branding, their software.

 In 2014, you will see more and more webinars offered by CFD software vendors.
 Most of them are just wasting internet bandwidth.

 What do you thin about CFD in 2014?
-Comment box is emptied for you.
+Share your thoughts in the comment box below.